corgigo/corgigo.github.io/content/posts/best-synthesia-alternatives-competitors.md

 ---

 title: "5 Best Synthesia Alternatives and Competitors"

-date: 2023-03-21T16:29:29+08:00
+date: 2023-03-21T11:49:49+08:00

-description: Here are some examples of Synthesia alternatives: Elai, Colossyan, D-ID, Hourone, and Rephrase.
-AI.
+description: Here are some examples of Synthesia alternatives: Elai, Colossyan, D-ID, Hourone, and Rephrase.AI.

 draft: false

 ---

 # **What is [Synthesia](https://www.synthesia.io/?via=cg) and its benefits?**